Trading Profit EBITDA

 EBITDA allows for effective comparisons between companies across industries and sectors, as it removes the influence of factors such as financial leverage, tax rates, and capital structure.
 By comparing EBITDA, traders can quickly identify companies with strong underlying profitability.

-Read: Unlocking the Mysteries of Profit and Loss in Share Trading – A Comprehensive Guide
+Read: Step into the World of Profitable Options Trading – A Comprehensive Video Guide

 2. Business Valuation: